Che Guevara: Motorcycle journey

-The journey took Guevara through Argentina, Chile, Peru, Ecuador, Colombia, Venezuela, Panama, and Miami, Florida, for 20 days, before returning home to Buenos Aires.
-By the end of the trip, he came to view Latin America not as a collection of separate nations, but as a single entity requiring a continent-wide liberation strategy.
-His conception of a borderless, united Hispanic America sharing a common Latino heritage was a theme that recurred prominently during his later revolutionary activities.
-Upon returning to Argentina, he completed his studies and received his medical degree in June 1953.
+The journey took Guevara through Argentina, Chile, Peru, Ecuador, Colombia, Venezuela, Panama, and Miami, before returning home to Buenos Aires.
+By the end, he came to view Latin America not as a collection of nations, but a single entity requiring a continent-wide liberation strategy.
+His conception of a borderless, united Hispanic America sharing a Latino heritage was a theme that recurred during his revolutionary activities.
+Upon returning to Argentina, he received his medical degree in June 1953.

 Guevara later remarked that, through his travels in Latin America, he came in "close contact with poverty, hunger and disease" along with the "inability to treat a child because of lack of money" and "stupefaction provoked by the continual hunger and punishment" that leads a father to "accept the loss of a son as an unimportant accident".
-Guevara cited these experiences as convincing him that to "help these people", he needed to leave the realm of medicine and consider the political arena of armed struggle.
+Guevara cited these experiences as convincing him that to "help these people", he needed to leave medicine and consider the political arena of armed struggle.

 Early political activity

 Activism in Guatemala

-Ernesto Guevara spent just over nine months in Guatemala.
-On 7 July 1953, Guevara set out again, this time to Bolivia, Peru, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, and El Salvador.
-On 10 December 1953, before leaving for Guatemala, Guevara sent an update to his aunt Beatriz from San José, Costa Rica.
+After completing his medical degree, Guevara set out again on 7 July 1953, this time to Bolivia, Peru, Ecuador, Panama, Costa Rica, Nicaragua, Honduras, and El Salvador.
+On 10 December, before leaving for Guatemala, Guevara sent an update to his aunt Beatriz from San José, Costa Rica.
 In the letter Guevara speaks of traversing the dominion of the United Fruit Company, a journey which convinced him that the company's capitalist system was disadvantageous to the average citizen.
-He adopted an aggressive tone to frighten his more conservative relatives, and the letter ends with Guevara swearing on an image of the then-recently deceased Joseph Stalin, not to rest until these "octopuses have been vanquished".
+He adopted an aggressive tone to frighten his conservative relatives, and the letter ends with Guevara swearing on an image of the then-recently deceased Joseph Stalin, not to rest until these "octopuses have been vanquished".
 Later that month, Guevara arrived in Guatemala, where President Jacobo Árbenz headed a democratically elected government that, through land reform and other initiatives, was attempting to end the latifundia agricultural system.
-To accomplish this, President Árbenz had enacted a major land reform program, where all uncultivated portions of large land holdings were to be appropriated and redistributed to landless peasants.
-The largest land owner, and the one most affected by the reforms, was the United Fruit Company, from which the Árbenz government had already taken more than 225,000 acre of uncultivated land.
+President Árbenz had enacted a land reform program, where uncultivated portions of large holdings were to be appropriated and redistributed to landless peasants.
+The largest landowner was the United Fruit Company, from which the government had taken 225,000 acre of uncultivated land.
 Pleased with the direction in which the nation was heading, Guevara decided to make his home in Guatemala to "perfect himself and accomplish whatever may be necessary in order to become a true revolutionary".